monkey-di/push-cat/config/commands/context-eng/validate-skills.md

 # /context-eng:validate-skills

-Validate all SKILL.md files in the project (or in `config/skills/` if this is the push-cc-cat catalog) against the directive description format that ensures reliable skill activation.
+Validate all SKILL.md files in the project (or in `config/skills/` if this is the push-cat catalog) against the directive description format that ensures reliable skill activation.

 ## Required format